hgromer/pymarshaler/README.md

 >>> 'Hello from the custom delegate!'
 ```

-The result from any delegate should be a dictionary, however any data inside the returned dictionary should be in their class form.
+The result from any delegate should be initialized resulting class instance